Gene Stratton-Porter: Movie producer

 Stratton-Porter, a "pioneer" in the Hollywood film industry, was dissatisfied with the movie adaptation of her novels by movie studios.
 Because she wanted more control over the production work, Stratton-Porter expanded her business ventures to include her own production studio to make moving pictures based on her novels.
 Eight of her novels have been made into movies.

 Paramount Pictures produced Freckles, the first film based on her novels in 1917, but Stratton-Porter was unhappy with the movie because it did not closely follow her novel and decided to make her own.
 Stratton-Porter's first filmmaking effort was made with Thomas H. Ince on Michael O'Halloran (1923).
 Stratton-Porter supervised the filming and assisted the principal director, James Leo Meehan.
 Her daughter, Jeannette, wrote the screenplay.

 In 1924 Stratton-Porter formed her own movie studio and production company.
 Gene Stratton-Porter Productions created moving pictures that were closely based on her novels.
 Before her death in December 1924, Stratton-Porter's production company had produced two films, Michael O'Halloran (1923) and A Girl of the Limberlost (1924), and she had completed her novel The Keeper of the Bees for a third film.
 Stratton-Porter's studio filmed The Harvester (1927) at her Wildflower Woods estate in northeastern Indiana.
 Film Booking Offices of America released the movies produced by Stratton-Porter's studio.
-None of these FBO-released films are known to survive.Morrow, p.
-140.
+None of these FBO-released films are known to survive.